loic-yvonnet/yocto-and-xenomai-self-learning/11_YoctoRaspberryPi/README.md

 There are many repos here and there that provide support for one specific Raspberry Linux kernel version and I-Pipe.
 But I could not find 4.14.78-arm64.

-So in the end, I gave up on the experiment, and started the next one (spoiler: it failed too).
+So in the end, I gave up on this experiment, and started the next one (spoiler: it failed too).